adnanhashmi25/xml-to-excel-converter/README.md

-# xml-to-excel-converter
+# XML to Excel Converter
+🚀 **Overview:**
-A tool to convert XML files into structured Excel format for data analysis.
-Due to NDA, the source code is private.
+This tool converts XML files into structured Excel format, enabling faster data analysis.

+🔒 **Why is the code private?**
+Due to NDA restrictions, the source code is not publicly available.
+However, I can discuss the implementation in detail upon request.